 The improvement in the economy over the last few years has

-But, as discussed above, this phenomena is not likely to continue much
+But, as discussed above, this phenomena is not going to continue forever.

 will be satisfied this year or possibly the next, but it will come to an